Root Canal Treatment

 - Electively in the treatment of a badly broken down tooth to allow placement of a post and core

 It may be necessary due to caries (decay), gum disease, trauma and other causes of damage.

 The treatment is very successful with non-infected cases being about 95% successful.
-Once a tooth is infected, i.e. there is swelling or signs of infection then this reduces to 85%.
+Once a tooth is infected, i.e. there are swelling or signs of infection then this reduces to 85%.

-Root canal treatment is extremely complex and time consuming.
-The dentist will use magnifying glasses to ensure to tooth is thoroughly cleaned out before filling.
+Root canal treatment is extremely complex and time-consuming.
+The dentist will use magnifying glasses to ensure the tooth is thoroughly cleaned out before filling.
 As a general rule, anterior teeth are less complicated than posterior teeth as they are easier to access and have fewer canals.

 Re-root canal treatment is required should the first attempt have failed, or planned treatment is required on a poor quality root filling.
-This can be done by your dentist, however in some circumstances this may be referred to our endodontist (Eleni Machmouridou).
+This can be done by your dentist, however, in some circumstances, this may be referred to our endodontist (Eleni Machmouridou).
 As a last resort, surgery may be required where the end of the root is polished and cleaned directly.